mxschmitt/pytest-playwright/README.md

 ### `browser_name` - session scope

-A string which contains the current browser name.
+A string that contains the current browser name.

 ### `browser` - session scope